graememcc/funkierJS/docs/markdown/byName.md

 length.
 The [`arityOf`](#arityOf) function can be used to determine how many arguments are required before the wrapped function will be invoked.

-In some limited circumstances, it is possible to recurry previously curried functions, however generally it only makes sense to recurry a function that has not been partially applied: this will be equivalent to currying the original function.
-To be able to recurry a curried function to a different arity, the execution context given must be the exact object that was previously used to create the function being recurried.
-It is an error to try and recurry a curried function bound to one execution context to another.
-In particular, functions curried with [`curry`](#curry) or [`curryWithArity`](#curryWithArity) cannot be curried with an execution context: they have already been bound with an implicit `null` execution context. `bind` will throw in that case.
+`bind` will accept functions that have been previously been curried to the same execution context, as that being provided, but will effectively be an identity function in such cases.
+However, attempting to curry a function known to be bound to a different execution context is an error.
+In particular, functions curried with [`curry`](#curry) or [`curryWithArity`](#curryWithArity) cannot be curried with an execution context: they have already been bound with an implicit `null` execution context.
+Equally, functions curried with [`objectCurry`](#objectCurry) and [`objectCurryWithArity`](#objectCurryWithArity) cannot be passed to `bind`, due to the different way in which they acquire an execution context. `bind` will throw in such cases.

 Unfortunately, funkierJS has no visibility into functions bound with the native `bind` method; attempting to curry such functions won't throw, but they will not work as expected.